Patients For Patient Safety US

 About Patient Safety

 Patient safety is fundamental to delivering quality essential health services.
-Indeed, there is a clear consensus that quality health services across the world should be effective, safe and people-centred.
-In addition, to realize the benefits of quality health care, health services must be timely, equitable, integrated and efficient.
+Indeed, there is a clear consensus that quality health services across the world should be effective, safe and people-centered.
+In addition, to realize the benefits of quality health care, health services must be timely, equitable, integrated, and efficient.

-To ensure successful implementation of patient safety strategies; clear policies, leadership capacity, data to drive safety improvements, skilled health care professionals and effective involvement of patients in their care, are all needed.
+To ensure the successful implementation of patient safety strategies; clear policies, leadership capacity, data to drive safety improvements, skilled healthcare professionals, and effective involvement of patients in their care, are all needed.

 Share by: